CryptoTotalWar/pk-env-demo-weather-api/README.md

 }
 ```

-This setup ensures that the `polykey secrets env` command is executed before the Node.js server starts, securely injecting environment variables directly from Polykey into the application runtime.
+This script ensures that the polykey secrets env command runs before the server starts, injecting the API key into the environment.

 ## Educational Insight